Mondays & Wednesdays 10:10 am – 11:05 am + Discussion Sections

 This course is the second part of a two-semester sequence that surveys U.S. history from the end of Reconstruction through the late 20th century.

-It explores issues of race, gender, and class, the immigrations and migrations of peoples indigenous and not, industrialization/technology, war and foreign policy, and analyzes the ways in which they influenced Americans and their pluralistic society at large, and considers their historical and cultural implications.
+It explores issues of race, gender, and class, the immigrations and migrations of peoples, Indigenous and not, industrialization/technology, war, and foreign policy, and analyzes how they influenced Americans and their pluralistic society at large and considers their historical and cultural implications.

 Readings and discussions will emphasize American experiences, understandings, and convictions within the broader national and global context.